It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 “My body right now feels like it usually feels on Christmas Eve when I had just been working nonstop for two months,” Sfreddo, 48, said last week.
 “I’m already to the point where I want to collapse, and it’s only been November.”

-Paula Thalis, 66, manages the Christmas decoration stores A Christmas to Remember in Annapolis and Tyson’s Corner.
+Paula Thalis, 66, manages the Christmas decoration stores A Christmas to Remember in Annapolis and Tysons Corner.
 Thalis called it “a horrible year” for both stores because of the pandemic.
 But that changed about a month ago.

 “Sales are higher than they normally are at this time of the year,” Thalis said.
 “Usually, we don’t get real busy until after Thanksgiving.”